Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

     A texture passes council voting if it has more upvotes than downvotes after one day.
 The council’s decision is final – if the council rejects a texture, it will never be added to the pack and the same, unmodified one cannot be submitted again.

-Besides the upvote and downvote options regular users get, there are 2 other options that the council and Managers have:
+Besides the upvote and downvote options regular users get, there are 2 other options that the council and managers have:

 1. **Instapass**: An instapass is when a texture immediately gets added into the pack without needing to go through the voting process.
 These textures usually get instapassed for reasons such as being recolours of another texture, consistency fixes for textures that are outdated, or even bugs that needed fixing.